-Without a doubt, Appcues is a great product for mid-market enterprises who are looking for “more advanced” user onboarding solutions.
+Appcues is a great product for mid-market enterprises who are looking for “more advanced” user onboarding solutions.
 But what happens to the new startups, small/medium businesses and SaaS products?
-Is the Appcues good for them?
-It all depends on you and your needs, but at the end of the day, we think that Appcues is not the best option for these businesses.
+Is Appcues good for them?
+It all depends on you and your needs, but at the end of the day, we think that Appcues is not the best option for these newer businesses.

-In short, if you want more freedom, complex onboarding flows, more customization and control.
-Appcues, might not be the solution you’re looking for.
+In short, if you want more freedom, complex onboarding flows, more customization, and greater control, Appcues might not be the solution you’re looking for.

-Now when we know what are Appcues’s biggest advantages and disadvantages, let’s see which Appcues alternative is the best for you.
+Now that we know Appcues’s biggest advantages and disadvantages, let’s see which of these Appcues alternatives is the best fit for you.

 Userpilot – A Behavior-based Digital Adoption Tool

-Perhaps this may seem like shameless self-promotion, but honestly, over the year, Userpilot became a great Appcues alternative.
+This may seem like shameless self-promotion, but Userpilot has become a great Appcues alternative.

-We have a strong product and our customers are achieving great results, just like Albacross did when it improved activation rate for more than 33% in 14 days.
+We have a really strong product and our customers are achieving great results, just like Albacross did when it improved activation rate by more than 33% in 14 days.

-The mission of Userpilot is to help companies to show the right messages, at the right time, to the right people.
-Not only that, Userpilot is easier to use tool built for teams that want to create simple and complex user onboarding with more freedom, control and customization.
+Our mission at Userpilot is to help companies show the right messages, at the right time, to the right people.
+Not only that, we’ve made Userpilot easier to use, designed for teams that want to create simple and complex user onboarding with more freedom, control, and customization.

 Userpilot makes onboarding more interactive.